mlindemu/yavs-wsgi/README.md

 * [Pathogen](https://github.com/tpope/vim-pathogen) - VIM Plugin Management
 * [Syntastic](https://github.com/scrooloose/syntastic) - A comprehensive syntax highlighting plugin.
 * [Vim-bundle-mako](https://github.com/sophacles/vim-bundle-mako) - Mako is not included in syntastic.
 This plugin is included to alleviate that.
-* [Lint.vim](https://github.com/joestelmach/lint.vim) - A javascript and css lint syntax checker.
 * [D8 from Google V8](https://code.google.com/p/v8/) - Javascript engine used by Lint.vim to check javascript syntax.
 Downloads, compiles, installs, and removes source afterwards.
 * [VIM-Flake8](https://github.com/nvie/vim-flake8) - A Vim plugin that runs the currently open file through Flake8, a static syntax and style checker for Python source code.

 All plugins are installed under: *~/.vim/bundle*